“What were you wearing?” is one of the most common victim-blaming questions victims/survivors endure.

 Below are their stories.
 Each story includes their age and the clothing they wore at the time of their assault.
 We realize these stories are difficult to process and can be triggering to survivors of sexual violence.If you need support, please call our 24/7 Sexual Assault Hotline at (651) 405-1500.

-Interested in submitting your story for a future installment?
+Interested in submitting your story for our April exhibition?
 Fill out the form below.

 This is an ongoing project.
 If you have been sexually assaulted and would like to share your story, a description of what you were wearing when you were sexually assaulted/abused, and your age (or approximate), please fill out our form.